-The flora and fauna of Crete are diverse; it is home to lots of endemic species of birds especially.
-What is more, Crete is an island which hosts lots of birds migrating from Europe to Africa.
-The island of Crete is an entirely protected area.
-It has lots of nature reserves in the mountains as well.
-There are lots of destinations for birdwatching, namely: the Chania, Rethymnon, Heraklion, and Lasithi areas.
+Crete offers numerous destinations for birdwatching across all the regions of Crete—the Chania, Rethymnon, Heraklion, and Lasithi.
 Birdwatching in Crete will bring you to the most beautiful and isolated areas where you haven't been before.
-At a birdwatching trip, you will have the chance to discover the nature of Crete at its best and see golden eagles, peregrine falcons, lanner falcons, tawny and little owls, alpine and red-billed choughs, and more.
+On a birdwatching trip, you will have the chance to discover the nature of Crete at its best and see golden eagles, peregrine falcons, lanner falcons, tawny and little owls, alpine and red-billed choughs, and other bird species.

-In Chania, the best birdwatching destinations are Lefka Ori with both Agia Irini Gorge and Samaria Gorge, Tiganis, Rodopou and Gramvousa peninsulas.
-There you can find Eleanora’s falcons, eagles, vultures, and buzzards.
-The area of Lake Kournas, the Almyrou delta, and Georgioupolis Beach are considered to be the richest destinations with unique birds such as squacco herons, mallards, little egrets, etc. The land of Lasithi, namely The Bramiana Reservoir and Zakros Gorge, is full of birds both Cretan and migratory ones.
+In Chania, the best birdwatching destinations are scattered across the Lefka Ori mountains.
+Both, Agia Irini Gorge and Samaria Gorge promise magnificent views.
+For coastal birding, travelers head to Tigani and Rodopou peninsulas and the island of Gramvousa.
+There you can spot Eleanora’s falcons, eagles, vultures, and buzzards.
+The areas of Lake Kournas and Georgioupolis Beach are considered to be the richest destinations with unique birds such as squacco herons, mallards, and little egrets.

-The best time of the year to watch birds in Crete, particularly the migrants, is during spring (mid-March to mid-May), and autumn (September to October).
+The best time of the year to watch birds in Crete, particularly the migratory species, is during spring (mid-March to mid-May) and autumn (September to October).